daryllxd/lifelong-learning/programming/ruby/design/design-patterns/strategy.md

 The point is that we can change how the clients (Html and Markdown) execute because the client knows that in the base class that there is a `render` method, and regardless of the strategy, it could be executed.
 We just specify a contract (in this case we need to return a string).

 Template method is used if we can rely on simple inheritance.
 But if we need something longer we can use strategy method.
 Many applications in Ruby use Omniauth.

+## Design Patterns in Ruby -- Strategy

+Problem with Template Method: Basing your design on inheritance means that your classes are tangled up with their superclass.
+Inheritance-based techniques such as the TM pattern also limit our runtime flexibility.

+Whet if, instead of creating a subclass for each variation, we tear out the whole annoyingly varying chunk of code and isolate it in its own class?

+    class Formatter
+      def output_report( title, text )
+        raise 'Abstract method called'
+      end
+    end

+    class HTMLFormatter < Formatter
+      def output_report( title, text )
+        puts('<html>')
+        puts('  <head>')
+        puts("    <title>#{title}</title>")
+        puts('  </head>')
+        puts('  <body>')
+        text.each do |line|
+          puts("    <p>#{line}</p>" )
+        end
+        puts('  </body>')
+        puts('</html>')
+      end
+    end

+    class PlainTextFormatter < Formatter
+      def output_report(title, text)
+        puts("***** #{title} *****")
+        text.each do |line|
+          puts(line)
+        end
+      end
+    end

+New report implementation, you have a strategy implemented, based on the `formatter` which is inside the `Report` class.

+    class Report
+      attr_reader :title, :text
+      attr_accessor :formatter

+      def initialize(formatter)
+        @title = 'Monthly Report'
+        @text =  [ 'Things are going', 'really, really well.' ]
+        @formatter = formatter
+      end

+      def output_report
+        @formatter.output_report( @title, @text )
+      end
+    end

+*The key idea underlying the Strategy pattern is to define a family of objects, the strategies, which all do the same thing-in our example, format the report.* Not only does each strategy object perform the same job, but all of the objects support exactly the same interface.

+Given that all of the strategy objects look alike from the outside, the user of the strategy-called the context class-can treat the strategies like interchangeable parts.
+Thus, it does not matter which strategy you use, because they all look alike and they all perform the same function.

+We can achieve better separation of concerns by pulling out a set of strategies from a class.
+By using Strategy, we remove `Report` of any responsibility for or knowledge of the report file format.

+The Strategy pattern does have one thing in common with the Template Method pattern: Both patterns allow us to concentrate the decision about which variation we are using in one or a few places.
+With the Template Method pattern, we make our decision when we pick our concrete subclass.
+In the Strategy pattern, we make our decision by selecting a strategy class at runtime.

+#### Sharing Data between the Context and the Strategy

+The `Report` can pass itself as a context:

+    def output_report
+      @formatter.output_report(self)
+    end

+Here Report passes a reference to itself to the formatting strategy, and the for- matter class calls the new title and text methods to get the data it needs.

+[TODO]: THIS!